 Your baby continues to grow and the uterus is becoming slightly snugger.
 However, there is still plenty of room for your baby to kick hard enough to wake you up at night.

 The coolest new ability of your baby this week, is knowing what is up and down.

-Weighing approximately 4 ounces more than last week, this growing spurt will continue for some time now and will soon take on a more plump appearance.
+The fetal age of your baby is now 22 weeks.
+He or she is almost a foot long; 11.8 inchs (30 cm) and weighs approximately 4 ounces more than last week; 1.3 Pounds (590 gr) This growing spurt will continue for some time now and your baby will soon take on a more plump appearance.
 Most of the weight gained now for your baby will consist of muscle weight and the brown fatty deposits in the skin that helps retain the body temperature.

 The brain is developing rapidly at this time, along with the baby’s taste buds.
 Quit smoking and really stay away from alcohol, and eat healthy foods to promote your baby’s development!

-Although the eyes are shut tightly, the facial features of your new baby are practically complete with hair on the scalp, eyelashes and eyebrows.
-Just a thinner version of what is to come, many parents who get an ultrasound during this time can have the opportunity to keep a photograph of their baby which will undoubtedly resemble their new addition a few more weeks down the road.
+Although the eyes are shut tightly, the facial features of your new baby are practically complete with hair on the scalp, eyelashes, and eyebrows.
+Just a thinner version of what is to come, many parents who get an ultrasound during this time can have the opportunity to keep a photograph of their baby which will undoubtedly resemble their new family member a few more weeks down the road.